sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 **Color Reference and LUTs.** VFX pulls should include
   - *A reference frame for checking color against existing dailies.* <br>This should be an 8-bit JPG or PNG in sRGB color space.
 A screen grab works fine.
   - *A "shot LUT" to achieve dailies color, along with the working color space.* <br>In Resolve the "generate LUT" command can be used to export all enabled grades, both in the timeline and the clip, including any CDLs, all into a single *Shot LUT* for VFX to use.
-The LUT's working color space, i.e. the color space it ws created in, should be noted in the file name (For example ````shot01_ACEScct.cube```` for Resolve and ````shot01_Rec709.cube```` for Premiere).
+The LUT's working color space, i.e. the color space it ws created in, should be noted in the file name (For example ````shot01_ACEScct.cube```` for Resolve).
 VFX needs to know this in order to properly process the LUT in comp.

 # <a name="vfx-deliver"></a>VFX Delivery